DUNE/computing-HWDB/_episodes/03-Setting-up-Types.md

 ## Defining a Component Type

- Now that we can go through the hierarchy of existing IDs, let’s edit one of the existing Component Types.
-Pick one that you like to modify.
+ Now that we can go through the hierarchy of existing IDs, let’s edit one of the existing Component Types.Pick one that you like to modify.
  As an example, we’ll modify the Component Type, **CPA Parts FR4 bottom frame** (type id = Z00100100017) here.

  First, let’s find the Component Type.